gtrdp/cs-rug-internship/LogBook/README.md

 		- An article to learn about SQLite in iOS:
 			- https://www.raywenderlich.com/123579/sqlite-tutorial-swift
 	- Tried to work on hiding the keyboard.
 Now **working**.
+- **Wed May 25 12:04:16 CEST 2016**
+	- Learned SQLite in swift in iOS.
+		- Other options to persist data on iOS: Realm, Core Data, Firebase.
+		- Decided to use CoreData rather than SQLite.

 June #4 (Final Eval)